benchristelcom/benchristelcom.github.io/src/portal/index.md

 - [A Whole New World](https://www.destroyallsoftware.com/talks/a-whole-new-world) - Gary Bernhardt
 - [The Birth and Death of JavaScript (Video)](https://www.destroyallsoftware.com/talks/the-birth-and-death-of-javascript) - Gary Bernhardt
 - [The pedantic checklist for changing your data model in a web application](https://rtpg.co/2021/06/07/changes-checklist.html) - Raphael Gaschignard
+- [The Divio Documentation System](https://docs.divio.com/documentation-system/) - the four types of documentation: tutorials, how-tos, reference, and explanation.

 ### Reference